Bhavsar

+Surnames of Marathi-speaking Bhavsar people include Anchalkar, Gondkar, Achekar, and Vaijwade, among others.

 History

 According to legend, the Bhavsar originated in the Saurashtra region, which is now in the state of Gujarat.

 The Bhavsar community has negotiated with the Pakistani government to assure passage for regular pilgrimages to Hinglaj.
 Hinglaj Mata is their Community deity.

 Language

 The Bhavsar community in Gujarat speak Gujarati, those in Maharashtra speak Marathi and those in Rajasthan speak a Rajasthani dialect, and the rest speak Hindi, apart from the local language but the Gujarati speaking and Marathi speaking Bhavsars were traditionally endogamous.